BlackSaltFish/understandinges6/manuscript/01-Block-Bindings.md

 Here, a new `let` declaration for `RegExp` creates a binding that shadows the global `RegExp`.
 That means `window.RegExp` and `RegExp` are not the same, so there is no disruption to the global scope.
 Also, the `const` declaration for `ncz` creates a binding but does not create a property on the global object.
 This capability makes `let` and `const` a lot safer to use in the global scope when you don't want to create properties on the global object.

-I> You may still want to use `var` in the global scope if you have a code that should be available from the global object.
+> You may still want to use `var` in the global scope if you have a code that should be available from the global object.
 This is most common in a browser when you want to access code across frames or windows.

 ## Emerging Best Practices for Block Bindings